 For more than a hundred years, communities big and small have been defined by streets planned by professionals who optimize them for vehicles.
 Human beings are largely left out, and often considered a problem that needs to be “controlled” by limiting any friction they cause with cars.
 Even though the professions around engineering, transportation planning, complete streets and mobility have broadened their perspective in recent years, mobility, accessibility, and “functionality” of streets are universally emphasized to the exclusion of social well-being fostered by sidewalks, corners, and intersections.
 Imagine what we could achieve if we turned these last one hundred years upside-down to start with people and their social life.

 The implications are enormous.
-By starting with the social life of sidewalks as the building blocks for a better cities.
-Every community could be defined by the vision of its residents and visitors.
+By starting with the social life of sidewalks as the building blocks for better cities, every community could be defined by the vision of its residents and visitors.
 Local improvisation would be the foundation, meaning that people would shape their own environment.
 Perhaps reassuringly, there is nothing new about this type of movement.

 But very few cities have tapped into this natural, organic way of placemaking, drawing on local wisdom and talent to improve the public realm.
 Now we have to look back to move forward: What remains now is to get back on track with this type of thinking, and support it more broadly.